dwoz/microdot-shell/README.txt

 What is microdot?

-Microdot is a shell function which wraps git to provide a simple tool to manage dot files.
+Microdot is a shell function which wraps git to provide a simple tool for managing your 'dot files'.

+The microdot function is a thin wrapper around git in the form of a bash function.
+The purpose is to provide dot file history, backup and syncinc to multiple places.
+Git already does a great job of stroing history, backing things up and syncing changes to multiple places.
+So microdot leverages the power of git.
+The mocrodot function provides a simplified workflow to managing a set of files in your home directory under git without turning your entire home directory into a git repository.

 How to I use it?